moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 either of these items is to vote on them and, if possible, add comments explaining your use case and why this is important to you.

-**Recommendation for when to change 'Awaiting further demand':** Consider the number of people who use, not just have access to, the area impacted by the issue.
-When you receive enough feedback to be equal to a percentage of the power users, it is likely to consider moving the issue forward.
+**Recommendation for when to change 'Awaiting further demand':**
+Always focus on the overall value of the feature.
+Do you have a good understanding of the user problem?
+Do you have a good understanding of the impacted user base?
+Was the proposed solution validated?
+Issues with the 'Awaiting further demand' label often mean poorly understood requests that require more information from our users and the market.

 Often public feedback only comes from a small percentage of people using or evaluating a feature or product.
-There needs to be a balance between waiting too long and acting too fast.
-In addition, there may be a tendency for more negative feedback than positive feedback, remember that people are passionate enough to care about this issue and it should be taken constructively.
+You should always consider reaching out directly to our users to learn more about their use cases.

 **Recommendation when changing a previously planned issue to `Backlog`:** When moving a previously planned issue to `Backlog`, especially one planned for within the next release or two,